vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/27_Thanesar_the_pAshupata_Order_and_the_skandapurA.md

 Studies in the Skandapurāṇa IX

-The tradition of the four pupils of Lāgud
+The tradition of the four pupils of Lāguḍi

-. i

 By the middle of the sixth century the city of Kanauj seems to have emerged as the capital of the rising dynasty of the Maukharis under its king Īśānavarmaṇ 1